verargulla/azure-docs/articles/synapse-analytics/security/how-to-connect-to-workspace-with-private-links.md

 Select **Connect to an Azure resource in my directory** in the **Resource** tab.
 Select the **Subscription** that contains your Azure Synapse workspace.
 The **Resource type** for creating private endpoints to an Azure Synapse workspace is *Microsoft.Synapse/workspaces*.

 Select your Azure Synapse workspace as the **Resource**.
 Every Azure Synapse workspace has three **Target sub-resource** that you can create a private endpoint to: Sql, SqlOnDemand, and Dev.
-- Sql is for SQL query execution in SQL pool.
+- Sql is for SQL query execution in the Dedicated SQL pools.
-- SqlOnDemand is for SQL built-in query execution.
+- SqlOnDemand is for the built-in Serveless SQL pool query execution.
 - Dev is for accessing everything else inside Azure Synapse Analytics Studio workspaces.

-Select **Next: Configuration>** to advance to the next part of the setup.
 ![Select subscription and region details 2](./media/how-to-connect-to-workspace-with-private-links/private-endpoint-3.png)

 In the **Configuration** tab, select the **Virtual network** and the **Subnet** in which the private endpoint should be created.
 You also need to create a DNS record that maps to the private endpoint.